cappe987/cappe987.github.io/_posts/2022-02-04-bridge-fdb-mdb.md

 For multicast it will create a entry when it gets an IGMP Join message.
 It creates a entry for that group and marks the port that it arrived on.
-The goal of multicast is of course to be able to send one message to multiple recipients.
+The goal of multicast is to be able to send one message to multiple recipients.
 Which means that the mdb must store all ports that are in the group, and then remove them when they leave.
 This is typically stored in a port masks.
-For a switch with 8 ports, where ports 2 and 4 are in the group, it could look like this `01010000`.
+For a switch with 8 ports, where ports 2 and 4 are in the group, it could look like this `00001010` (represented by the second and fourth bit).
 This indicates the second and fourth port are in the group.
 When all ports eventually leave the group it can remove the entry.

 # Hardware offloading
 Sometimes you want a bit higher performance.
 For those times you can use a